Channel management systems e-book

 One of the major benefits of property management systems in the hotel industry is the opportunity to integrate them with the rest of the software toolkit in place and third-party products.
 More importantly, hotel PMS integration solutions can completely replace some software you might be using, thus reducing the number of licenses you pay for without compromising on the quality of services provided.

-However, CRMs are by far not the only software with which hotel property management systems can be integrated.
-Think about billing, personnel management, analytics, online booking aggregators, and reimbursement tools.
 Also, PMSs can be linked with digital concierge software.
 It allows to sync guest data, centralize their profiles, show real-time pricing and reliability information, and ensure faster response times.
 All of these can be integrated (and some replaced by) a hotel PMS through clean API connectors.

+The key to making all of this work is clean API architecture.
 Most importantly, travel API integration and connectivity ensure interoperability, scalability, and fault tolerance of property management systems used in hotels, as every module can be replaced or scaled separately, should the need arise.

 However, not all of the benefits mentioned above come with all the hotel property management systems on the market.
 As we mentioned, some tools are geared toward small hotel chains, while others aim at large resorts and offer quite a more robust functionality as well as customization services.
 Let's take a look at how various types of PMS in hotels helped hoteliers around the globe improve their operational efficiency.